monyarm/NovelVM/README.md

 ### 5.3) Graphics filters

-ScummVM offers several anti-aliasing filters to attempt to improve visual quality.
+NovelVM offers several anti-aliasing filters to attempt to improve visual quality.
 These are the same filters used in many other emulators, such as MAME.
 These filters take the original game graphics, and scale it by a certain fixed factor (usually 2x or 3x) before displaying them